mcereda/dotfiles/README.md

    chezmoi init https://github.com/mcereda/dotfiles.git [--branch chezmoi]
    ```

-   if no configuration file is already present on the host, this step will also create a default configuration file to enable encryption, which is needed by the template used in the next steps
+   if encrypted files are found in the repository, this step will also enable encryption in the configuration file using the default value (`gpg`).

 1. optionally, create the [chezmoidata.format] data file in the repository root folder: